-New schools will attend five days of A+ training in Raleigh during the summer of 2018.
-The tentative dates for the 2018 A+ Summer Institute are July 9-13, 2018.
+New schools will attend five days of A+ training in Raleigh during the summer of 2020.
+The tentative dates for the 2020 A+ Summer Institute are July 13-17, 2020, in Raleigh.
 A minimum of 85% of each school’s certified staff plus the administrative team is required to attend.
 All staff, district representatives, parent leaders and other school stakeholders are also invited to attend.
-Details and registration for the 2018 Summer Institute will be available during the spring of 2017.
+Details and registration for the 2020 Summer Institute will be available during the spring of 2020.

 Selection: Applications are reviewed by a selection committee made up of individuals representing the A+ Schools of North Carolina.
 The A+ Selection Committee will review all completed applications and select schools to join the network based upon leadership, passion for the project, evidence of collaboration, evidence of commitment, sense of community, opportunity for the school, geographic location and representation of the N.C. population.

 The number of schools accepted is determined by the quality of applications and the resources of A+ Schools to effectively meet the needs of schools added to the network.

 A+ staff will notify selected schools with a formal invitation to join the A+ Network on December 16, 2019.